grace-notes/grace-notes/_topics/beatitudes.md

 The first is the righteousness which He produced on the cross and which is imputed to us at the moment that we believe in Him.

-* Romans 5:18, “_So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men._”
+> Romans 5:18, “So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men.”

 The second righteousness is that which comes through the study of the word of God.

-* 2 Timothy 3:16, “_All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness._”
+> 2 Timothy 3:16, “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness.”

-* 1 Corinthians 2:16, “_For who has known the mind of the Lord, that he should instruct Him?
-But we have the mind of Christ._”
+> 1 Corinthians 2:16, “For who has known the mind of the Lord, that he should instruct Him?
+But we have the mind of Christ.”

 This beatitude concentrates on the second righteousness.
 This is a righteousness which can only come through faith perception.